mihilie/instantsearch.js/packages/react-instantsearch/examples/autocomplete/README.md

-This example shows how to build an autocomplete with react-instantsearch
+This example shows how to use an external autocomplete component with react-instantsearch It uses [react-autosuggest](https://github.com/moroshko/react-autosuggest) as the autocomplete external component.

+You will find two use cases:

+* How to build an autocomplete displaying hits and facet values from the same index.
+* How to build an autocomplete displaying hits from different indices

 To start the example:

 * npm install
 * npm start